lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

   * Phusion Passenger to manage the Rails application server pool
   * Apache to provide a web server
   * Apache's mod_proxy if you want to run leihs 2.9 and 3.0 in parallel
+  * Passenger Standalone if you want to run leihs 2.9 and 3.0 in parallel
   * MySQL as database server

-In the end, you will have a complete leihs production environment that can run leihs 2.x and 3.x.
+In the end, you will have a complete leihs production environment.

 ## Base system